Barclay Stewart, MD, PhD, MPH, Project Director

 Ms. Orton’s research interests are in the areas of integrated recovery after trauma, increasing the visibility of individuals experiencing homelessness and improving long term public health recovery systems.

-Maiya graduated from the University of Puget Sound in 2021.
-After working with the NWRBMS, Maiya will be attending medical school.
-Currently, she is interested in pediatrics, general surgery, or obstetrics and gynecology, but she is excited to explore specialties during medical school.
+Maiya graduated from the University of Puget Sound in 2021, and is now working with NWRBMS as a Research Assistant while attending medical school at UW.
+She will be leading our cheek swab processing for the Burn Model System.
+She is interested in pediatrics, general surgery, or obstetrics and gynecology, but she is excited to explore specialties during medical school.
 Maiya’s current research interests include health care equity, health literacy, trauma-informed care, social reintegration, and improving patient-physician communication and relationships.